Frequently Asked Questions

 The curriculum is challenging and the hours are long.
 You will be in class or co-op at least 4 full days per week throughout the program and weekend schedules will be included.
 You will also need to plan plenty of time for studying, papers, and projects during the evenings and "days off."
 There will also be extra-curricular activities that you will want to participate in, so we highly recommend you do not try and manage employment to be successful in this program.

 Can I schedule classes when I want them?

-All of the BAMZA courses are offered during a specific term at a specific time.
+All of the BMZA courses are offered during a specific term at a specific time.
 There is no flexibility when it comes to these courses.
-There are only a couple of non-BAMZA courses during the program where you can choose your own time of day to take them.
+There are only a couple of non-BMZA courses during the program where you can choose your own time of day to take them.

 What will I be doing at the zoo and other partner facilities?

 During the cooperative education experience, you will be spending two days per week working one-on-one with zookeepers while you are assigned to two areas of the Oregon Zoo (generally among Primates, North America, Marine Life, Birds, Africa, Pachyderms, or Program Animals) to practice animal caretaking skills over the course of a year, and involves significant manual labor. .
 Additionally, you will be matched with one of a wide variety of our local and global zoological partner facilities for a full-time specialty practical experience course for 5 weeks just prior to graduation.
 Other laboratory courses involving horticulture, veterinary procedures, conservation biology, training and enrichment, and wildlife education management also have components at our partner facilities.